butkutez/immo-eliza-deployment/README.md

 - Applying the inverse log-transform (np.expm1) to convert the log-price prediction back to Euros for a meaningful result.

-## **Timeline**
+## **Result / Timeline**
+The final application can be viewed here: https://immo-eliza-deployment-elhbdqkkclc7tvn5zybt5a.streamlit.app/.
 This project was completed over 3 days, fulfilling the main objective of deploying a machine learning model via a Streamlit web application.

 ## **Personal Situation**
 This project was completed as part of the Model Deployment module during the AI & Data Science Bootcamp at BeCode.org.